Logical Node Roles

 The Storage Rules are used to configure data Replication Factor.

-A storage node must have the NODE_ROLES=all in the configuration of the node, but as that is the default value, leaving it out works too.
+A storage node must have the NODE_ROLES=all in the configuration of the node (as this is the default value, leaving it out works too).